 Skip to main content

 Rules help Firebender understand how to write high quality code.
-Add rules to the rules array in firebender.json to specify guidelines.
+Define rules using .mdc files in the .firebender/rules/ directory.

 Rules apply to all features of Firebender such as autocomplete, chat, and inline AI changes